 “I do not wish to address you so familiarly Miss Doncaster,” said Leslie firmly.
 “Please call me Miss Beckford.
 I would have forgiven you if you had taken back what you said at that time.
-But no, I was too late to realise the woman you had become.
+But no, I was too late to realize the woman you had become.
 I do not regret ending my friendship with you.”

 Jezebel smirked when she heard this.
 “So you’re pinning the blame on me?” she asked, “Whose fault is it that an adopted daughter happens to bear resemblance to her adoptive father?
 What are you going to do if you are proven to be illegitimate born?”

 Leslie froze when she heard this as Jezebel along with a few other debutantes chuckled at her.
 However, Leslie could tell by the body language and facial expressions of the other debutantes that they were only taking Jezebel’s side to appease her.
-This was also due to the fact that she was the niece of Lady Helena Doncaster, one of the highest-ranking women in the upper society.
+This was due to the fact that she was the niece of Lady Helena Doncaster, one of the highest-ranking women in the upper society.
 She had also heard that Jezebel was an up-and-coming actress who had played supporting roles in various stage plays and films.

 The debutantes and Leslie were quickly paired up and took to the dance floor.
 As she was twirled by her dance partner, she caught sight of her father who quietly applauded her.
 Every corner and space of the ballroom she turned, Leslie started to feel suffocated when she felt a lot of eyes staring at her.
 Older women partially hiding behind their fans and whispering to one another, and men huddled in groups with a champagne glass in each of their hands.
 She could not tell whether they were whispering about her or something else.